Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Comparison with other LLM-based Planners

 The architectures of the different LLM-based planners are illustrated in Figure~\ref{fig:planner_comparison}.
-Where (a) is Zero-shot planner \cite{huang2022language}, which directly executes the plan from LLM sequentially, without considering the state of the environment with the feedback from the agent performing the task. (b) describes the information in the environment into LLM via scene descriptor and success detector, and re-plan according to the feedback.
-We further rethink and explain the feedback of previous plans explicitly with the descriptor and explainer.
-The LLM-based planner will re-plan the task according to the explanation, as demonstrated in Figure~\ref{fig:planner_comparison}(c).
+Where (b) describes the information in the environment into LLM via scene descriptor and success detector, and directly plans the next goal/action, (c) is Zero-Shot planner~\cite{huang2022language}, which generates the step-by-step goal sequences as plan and ignores the environment state and execution feedback, (d) is the Zero-Shot planner augmented with textual feedback and re-planning process.
+DEPS further rethink and explain the feedback of previous plans explicitly with the descriptor and explainer.
+The LLM-based planner will re-plan the task according to the explanation, as demonstrated in Figure~\ref{fig:planner_comparison}(a).
 In addition, the goal Selector further improves the executability of the LLM plan.